scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 The multiline string begins on the line after the pipe ``|``, and contains all text indented relative to the parent node (``key`` in this case).
-This is a simple and efficient approach with minimal syntax for short snippets of text, but it can become complex if whitespace or indentation are important.
+This is a simple and efficient approach with minimal syntax for short snippets of text.
+It can become complex, however, if whitespace or indentation are important.
 Since the multiline string has no explicit ending delimiter, by default all trailing whitespace except for the final line break is stripped.
 This may be customized by using ``|-`` (remove all trailing whitespace, including the last